 Seminarians - Welcome!

 The prayer life of the Seminary is its heart.
 Our day begins and ends in prayer with the communal celebration of the Divine Office from the Liturgy of the Hours.
 We share the Eucharist at daily Masses in our chapel.
 We celebrate special liturgies throughout the year including liturgies dedicated to the institutions of Acolyte, Reader and Admission to Candidacy.
-We often enjoy communal Adoration of the Blessed Sacrament.
+We often enjoy communal Adoration of the Pope St. Sacrament.
 Our Spiritual Directors regularly offer conferences and are available on a one-on-one basis at all times.
 The Seminary has a smaller chapel for individual prayer and both indoor and outdoor Stations of the Cross.

 We gather as a community for meals, worship, in hospitality and in many other ways.
 To help meet the various needs of our diverse community, much of the day-to-day life of the Seminary operates with advisement from various student/faculty committees.
 These committees help to establish Seminary policies and provide valuable input for pending decisions.